DanSaada/KNN-Multi-Threading-Server-Classifier/README.md

 ## Description

-In this part we were asked to implement a TCP clientSocket connection between a client and a server, that will run in an endless loop and will run our verctor classification algorithm which was implemented in the previeus part.
+This project implements a TCP Socket connection between a server and multiple clients.
+The connection between them includes at most reading and transferring files, and sending success and failure messages.
+The purpose of communication between them is to succeed in classifying different vectors with the help of an algorithm based on a distance metric called the KNN algorithm

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/112869076/210267297-323a511d-25c7-42ab-9493-fa0617a78b81.png">

-The classification algorithm is implemented with the KNN algorithm, which is among the most common of machine learning algorithms and is used in a variety of fields.
+The classification algorithm is implemented with the KNN (k nearest neighbors) algorithm, which is among the most common of machine learning algorithms and is used in a variety of fields.
 The algorithm works as follows:
 * Calculation of the distance between the input vector and all classified vectors.
 * Finding K nearest neighbors.
-* Classify the input vector according to the classification of the majority of neighbors. (using the distance metrics we implemented in the previous part of the assignment)
+* Classify the input vector according to the classification of the majority of neighbors (using a provided distance metrics).

 <img width="501" alt="image" src="https://user-images.githubusercontent.com/112869076/206932807-d6fa4737-e8ad-40cb-b828-bff296607365.png">